VladMinzatu/performance-handbook/wc-go/README.md

        0.123196000 seconds sys

 ```
 We're getting some interesting insights that we didn't have before, like the user vs. sys time.
 But more to our point, we get a clear counter for the number of minor faults vs major faults.
-This may look a bit surprising at firs.
+This may look a bit surprising at first.
 Major faults happen when disk I/O is done, but a minor fault only means page tables being updated in memory, because the data itself for the page is already cached, so this is much faster.

 What's more, if we run the same command again, we get the following output:
 ```